 NDT Levels I, II, III

-NDT LEVEL II CERTIFICATION, SNT-TC-1A, 2020 – MINIMUM REQUIREMENTS
+NDT LEVEL II CERTIFICATION,ASNT SNT-TC-1A, 2020 – MINIMUM REQUIREMENTS

-Following are the minimum requirements for an individual to acquire a NDT Level II Certification in a specific method as per SNT-TC-1A, 2020 All requirements have to be met.
+Following are the minimum requirements for an individual to acquire a NDT Level II Certification in a specific method as per ASNT SNT-TC-1A, 2020 All requirements have to be met.

 Table 1.
 Training and Experience Requirements to be a NDT Level II as per SNT-TC-1A 2020.
 Example – To be a MT Level II, an individual must have 20 hours of class room training, 280 hours of MT experience and 530 hours of total NDT experience

-PT MT VT ET or UT
+PT MT VT UT, RT or ET

 Training 12 hours 20 hours 24 hours 80 hours